Product Lifecycle Support

 SupportDetail.png

-Certain nodes, such as those for a host, network device or storage system, may be associated with two support Detail nodes, one for the hardware itself and the other for its operating systems:
+Certain nodes, such as those for a host, network device, or storage system, can be associated with two support Detail nodes: one for the hardware itself and amother for its operating system:

 TwoSupportDetailNodes.png

-The product lifecycle dates consists of the following milestones that were made available and used by the vendor or publisher:
+The product lifecycle dates are based on the following milestones, as defined and used by the vendor or publisher:

 Retirement / End Of Life (EOL)End Of Support (EOS)End Of Security Support (EOSS)End Of Extended Support (EOES)

-At this milestone, the vendor or publisher will stop selling and/or shipping the particular product.
+The vendor or publisher stops selling and/or shipping the particular product.

-At this milestone, the publisher will stop providing patch updates for the particular product.
+The publisher stops providing patch updates for the particular product.

 Such End of Support Date relates to the normal support applicable to all of its customers as provided by the vendor or publisher.

-At this milestone, the vendor will stop providing security patches for the particular model.
+The vendor stops providing security patches for the particular model.

-At this milestone, the publisher will stop providing support for the particular product.
+The publisher stops providing support for the particular product.

-Such End of Extended Support Date might also relate to the date when technical documentation will be removed from the vendor or publisher's web site.
+Such End of Extended Support Date might also indicate the date when technical documentation will be removed from the vendor's or publisher's site.

-Almost every vendor or publisher uses its own unique terminology and definitions in its product lifecycle policy; In such cases, we have aligned to the closest matching definition.
-The table below gives a few examples of the hurdles BMC Discovery has had to overcome to provide EOL data in a standardized format:
+Almost every vendor or publisher uses unique terminology and definitions in their product lifecycle policies.
+BMC Discovery aligns these to the closest matching standardized definitions.
+The following table provides examples of the challenges encountered in standardizing EOL data across different sources.

 or